 Content of the Mentoring programme

-It requires commitment and enthusiasm from both the mentor and the mentee to participate the mentoring programme.
-Main content of the programme consists of the one-to-one discussions between the mentor and the mentee.
-Mentees set targets to the meetings through their own questions and points of interest.
-Usually the one-to-one meetings take place one in a month, but at least three times during the programme.
+The Mentoring Programme requires commitment and enthusiasm from both the mentor and the mentee.
+The programme consists mainly of one-on-one discussions between the mentor and the mentee.
+Mentees set targets for the meetings through their own questions and points of interest.
+Usually, the one-on-one meetings take place once a month, but at least three times during the programme.

 Examples of topics to discuss:

-- finding a first job, move ahead in career
+- finding a first job, moving ahead in career

 - mentor’s career path and studies, typical day at work

 - job application, job interviews, LinkedIn profile, CV

 During mentoring, the university organizes three meetings for all mentors and mentees (kick-off meeting, mid-way meeting, final meeting).